-The extent of lead concentrations exceeding adopted assessment criteria and requiring remediation is presented on Figure 2, Appendix 1.
+The extent of lead concentrations exceeding adopted assessment criteria and requiring remediation are presented on Figure 2, Appendix 1.
+Abatement is proposed across all external unsealed areas of the site (outside existing building and pavement).

 5. ABATEMENT OPTIONS ASSESSMENT AND ABATEMENT STRATEGY